ANCHOR OF ECONOMIC

 MANAGEMENT OF OFFICIAL FOREIGN RESERVES

-Chart 4 shows the investment performance of the OFR for the last five financial years.
-The gains/losses of OFR, as represented by the gold bars in Chart 4, comprise two separate components – investment gains/losses (blue bars) and currency translation effects (grey bars).
-Holding the SGD exchange rate constant to strip out translation effects, investment gains in FY2014/15 amounted to S$10.4 billion.
-As in previous years, the gains were mainly from interest income and realised capital gains/losses from the sale of OFR assets, and have remained relatively stable for the last five financial years.
+Chart 4 shows the investment performance of the OFR in MAS’ income statement over the period comprising the global financial crisis and the recovery since the crisis.
+The gains/losses of OFR, as represented by the dark yellow bars in Chart 4, comprise two separate components – investment gains/losses (blue bars) and currency translation effects (grey bars).
+Holding the Singapore Dollar exchange rate constant to strip out translation effects, the OFR recorded an investment loss of S$13.8 billion in FY2008/09 as a result of the global financial crisis.
+As market prices fell across all asset classes, significant valuation provisions were made.
+In FY2009/10, as markets gradually recovered, the OFR posted an investment gain of S$29.0 billion due primarily to the write-back of valuation provisions.
+The yearly investment gain from FY2010/11 to FY2013/14 was relatively stable at between S$9.4 billion and S$12.8 billion, mainly from interest income and realised capital gains/ losses from sale of OFR assets.

-Taking the investment gains/losses together with the currency translation effects, MAS' annual gains/losses1 from OFR over the last five financial years ranged from –S$10.4 billion to S$16.5 billion.
+Taking the investment gains/losses together with the currency translation effects, MAS’ annual gains/losses2 from OFR over the last six years ranged from –S$10.4 billion to S$16.5 billion.